DanielVanNoord/TelescopeSimulator-Core/README.md

 This requires .Net Core 3.0 release to build.
 You can download this here: https://dotnet.microsoft.com/download/dotnet-core/3.0 or install it through Visual Studio.
 This can be used with Visual Studio 2019.3 or higher.

 This project uses Git submodules.
-Be sure to clone it recursively and init the
+Be sure to clone it recursively and init the project.

 There is a prebuilt set of binaries in the releases area on GitHub.